pip-services/pip-services-docs/content/en/v4/tutorials/terminology/_index.md

 	<tr>
       <td>Mock Client</td>
       <td>
-        A dummy client that simulates the work of a service in memory.
+        A dummy client that simulates the work of a controller in memory.
 It is used for testing or demonstration purposes.
       </td>
     </tr>
     <tr>